• Skip to main content

 The recipe instructions aren’t always clear or even complete, so I am testing my own cooking abilities by filling in the blanks.
 I hope to share many of these recipes with you once they’ve passed my family taste test first!

-The first recipe I’ve made from these treasured pages which have generated a resounding, lip-smacking Yes! from my entire family is this peanut butter cookie recipe.
-I’ve slightly adapted the original recipe by adding finely chopped peanuts (or sometimes a whole peanut) on the top, but other than that this is my grandmothers.
+The first recipe I’ve made from these treasured pages, which has generated a resounding, lip-smacking Yes! from my entire family, is this peanut butter cookie recipe.
+I’ve slightly adapted the original recipe by adding finely chopped peanuts (or sometimes a whole peanut) on top, but other than that, this is my grandmother’s recipe.

 Peanut butter is quite different now than what I remember as a child.
 Maybe it’s because there is more emphasis on healthy eating and reduced sugar these days.
-Now, and I insist on for maximum flavour you try and do this yourself, you should use peanut butter with a very short ingredients list: ideally just peanuts!
-My favourite is the Whole Earth smooth original peanut butter but under no circumstances should sugar be on the ingredients list.
+Now, and I insist that for maximum flavour if you try and do this yourself, you should use peanut butter with a very short ingredients list: ideally just peanuts!
+My favourite is the Whole Earth smooth original peanut butter, but under no circumstances should sugar be on the ingredients list.

-These cookies are incredibly more-ish.
+These cookies are incredibly moreish.
 I ate far too many of them and only just managed to salvage enough for the children’s lunchboxes before they all disappeared!
-There is just the right amount of chew and crunch and they’re wicked with a big glass of ice cold milk.
+They have just the right amount of chew and crunch, and they’re wicked with a big glass of ice-cold milk.

 All you need to make peanut butter cookies is peanut butter, flour, shortening, brown sugar, baking soda, vanilla and an egg.
 They're super easy to make!